jfmengels/node-elm-review/documentation/tooling-integration.md

 ### Newline delimited JSON

-Alternatively, you can use `--report=ndson` to print each review error on its own line.
+Alternatively, you can use `--report=ndjson` to print each review error on its own line.
 The report is a list of `"single-error"` (as described above) delimited by a new line, except that the `path` field was added so that information does not become lost.

 This can be useful to send `elm-review` errors to logging/monitoring services.